Charektar

-Charektar (Չարեքտար; Çərəkdar) is a village de facto in the Shahumyan Province of the breakaway Republic of Artsakh, de jure in the Kalbajar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Charektar (Չարեքտար; Çərəkdar) is a village in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
 The village had an Azerbaijani-majority population prior to their exodus during the First Nagorno-Karabakh War.
+Before 2023, it was controlled by the breakaway Republic of Artsakh as part of its claimed Shahumyan Province.

 Etymology

 The name Charektar is of Persian origin.

 History

 During the Soviet period, the village was a part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast, and was incorporated into the Shahumyan Province of the Republic of Artsakh after the First Nagorno-Karabakh War.

 Historical heritage sites

 Historical heritage sites in and around the village include the 12th/13th-century Charektar Monastery and a 12th/13th-century khachkar.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a secondary school, and a medical centre.

 Demographics

 In 1912, the village had 199 inhabitants, mostly Caucasian Tatars (Azerbaijanis).
 In 1993 the village had 202 Azerbaijani inhabitants.
 The inhabitants of the village fled during the First Nagorno-Karabakh War and Charektar was subsequently settled by Armenians.

 The village had an Armenian-majority population of 159 inhabitants in 2005, and 262 inhabitants in 2015.